 As part of the registration process each term, students are required to complete the Current Student Enrollment Agreement which is generated automatically in the student information system (Populi) or emailed.
-If a student fails to complete the enrollment agreement, the registration may auto-cancel.
+If a student who registers through Populi fails to complete the enrollment agreement, the registration may auto-cancel.
+Students who register using the paper or online form will be emailed a link to digitally sign the Current Student Enrollment Agreement.
+In this case students have 48 hours from the receipt of this agreement to digitally sign the form.
+After 48 hours, if the student has not contacted the Registrar's Office about their enrollment agreement, it will be assumed that the student has consented to the information outlined in the agreement.
 New students may register after all application requirements have been met, admission has been approved by the Admission Committee, and the student has completed the required New Student Enrollment Agreement.